OliverUv/resul-ts/README.md

 # resul-ts

+Do sometimes wish that functions would declare their failure modes in their type signatures?
+Do you wish you could read code and assume that the control flow is what it looks like?
+Or do you simply wish that exceptional control flow was used for truly exceptional and unforeseen circumstances only?
+You are not alone.

 * TypeScript needs a Result // Either type.
-* This is it, but without a lot of the niceities.
-For now.
+* This is it.
+* Missing some conveniences.
+Pull requests welcome.
 * MIT License.
-* Pull requests welcome.
-Any contributed code is assumed to be MIT licensed.
+* Any contributed code is assumed to be MIT licensed.

-You could look in `src/test/basic.test.ts` to see examples of basic usage, but it would probably take longer than reading and understand than the actual code, which is in `src/index.ts`.
+You could look in `src/test/basic.test.ts` to see examples of basic usage, but it would probably take longer than reading and understanding the actual code, which is in `src/index.ts`.

 This library enforces the opinion that all errors must include a message that describes the error, not necessarily for end user consumption, but for logging or to help communication with team members.